Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: Tools from rational homotopy theory

-Throughout this article we shall construct the models of the homogeneous spaces as cited above and always use rational coefficients in cohomology.
+where $\phi\co K\hto{} G$ is the inclusion and $v^{(+1)}$ denotes the suspension, a $(+1)$-degree shift of $v$.
+Indeed, for this, from the long exact homotopy sequence of the universal bundle $G\hto{} \E G\to \B G$ one easily recalls from the aforesaid together with the main theorem of rational homotopy theory relating rational homotopy groups to generators of a minimal Sullivan model that a minimal Sullivan model of $\B G$ is of the form $(\Lambda V^{+1}_G,0)$.
+That is, it is a polynomial algebra identical to its cohomology generated by the suspensions of the $v$, the generators of $V_G$.

-Let us finally recall the concept of formality here.
-A nilpotent space is formal if there is a chain/a zig-zag of quasi-isomorphisms, i.e.~of morphisms of cochain algebras inducing isomorphisms on cohomology, between the cochain algebra of polynomial differential forms $\APL(X)$ and the cohomology $H^*(X;\qq)$.
-As formality does not depend on the field extension of $\qq$ we may replace $\APL(X)$ by de Rham forms $\ADR(M)$ on a smooth manifold.
-Another simplification may be formulated using minimal Sullivan models $(\Lambda V,\dif)\xto{\sim} (\ADR(M)$.
+Throughout this article we will use the above models of the homogeneous spaces and always use rational coefficients in cohomology.
+Recall further the concept of a \emph{pure space} (see \cite[p.~435]{FHT01}); that is, a space admitting a \emph{pure Sullivan model}, i.e., a model with the following decomposition of its minimal Sullivan model: let $(\Lambda V,\dif)$ be such a model, then $\dif|_{V^\even}=0$ and $\dif V^\odd\In \Lambda V^\even$.
+(We may extend this definition to non-minimal Sullivan models.)
+The model of a homogeneous space constructed above clearly is of this form (and hence so is its minimal model).
+Thus we recall \begin{lemma}[{\cite[Proposition 32.10, p.~444]{FHT01}}] Let $(\Lambda V,\dif)$ be a pure Sullivan algebra with finite-dimensional cohomology satisfying that $\dim V^\even=\dim V^\odd$; then a homogeneous basis of $V^\odd$ is mapped to a regular sequence in $\Lambda V^\even$, and the algebra is formal, in particular. \end{lemma} Let us finally recall the concept of formality here.
+A nilpotent space is formal if there is a chain of quasi-isomorphisms, i.e., of morphisms of cochain algebras inducing isomorphisms on cohomology, between the cochain algebra of polynomial differential forms $\APL(X)$ and the cohomology $H^*(X;\qq)$.
+As formality does not depend on the field extension of $\qq$ (see \cite[Corollary 6.9, p.~237]{HS79}) we may replace $\APL(X)$ by de Rham forms $\ADR(M)$ on a smooth manifold.
+Another simplification may be formulated using minimal Sullivan models $(\Lambda V,\dif)\xto{\sim} \ADR(M)$ (now over the reals).
 Then $M$ is formal if and only if there is a quasi-isomorphism $(\Lambda V,\dif)\xto{\sim} H^*(M;\rr)$.

 Note that a finite product is formal if and only if so are its factors---we shall actually only use the completely obvious implication that the formality of the factors implies the formality of the product.